imennajar/python-challenge/README.md

 # Tip:🪄

 Python offers huge libraries with multiple predefined functions and methods to facilitate programming.
 Here are some examples:
-- Len: Returns the length of a list
+- len: Returns the length of a list
-- Sum: Returns the total of all elements in a list instead of a whole loop
+- sum: Returns the total of all elements in a list instead of a whole loop
-- Min, Max: Return the minimum and the maximum values in a list
+- min and max: Return the minimum and the maximum values in a list
 - index: Returns the value of an index in a list

 --> Code to look for the maximum and its index in a list with loops:😒